Tetreault-Pain-Imaging-Lab/ChronicPainDWI/README.md

 git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 ```

+You could also simply clone this repository on your Compute Canada account and start using it directly, which is fine if you want to customize it but you don't want multiple versions of this repository

 ### Running on Compute Canada

-If using this repository on Compute Canada, here's some helpful guidance:
+To use this repository on Compute Canada, here's some helpful guidance:
-- **Workspace Organization**: Use the `utils` folder for scripts to organize your workspace and install necessary tools.
 - **Data Management**: Place your data in the scratch directory, run scripts there, and transfer results elsewhere only after processing.
     (When moving results folder be carefull of symlinks.
 For example, the results folder of tractoflow contains symlinks that points to files in the work folder.
-To copy        and paste results from one directory to another you can use the rsync command.
+To copy        and paste results from one directory to another you can use the rsync command.)

     Copy and paste results (replacing symlinks with actual files):
     ```bash